 “This changes the game for us in so far as building stronger impressions in learning.
 It gives the user experience in navigating dangerous situations and developing safety management systems in a safe way,” explains, Collin Pullar, president of the SCSA.

 Pullar elaborates, “We have learned over the years that telling people how to stay safe isn’t enough to overhaul a culture that has historically struggled with safety; anything that is going to affect a change in an organization and a province has to be done at the leadership level.
 The sad reality is that 25% of the injury claims to WCB in our industry, involve a young worker under the age of 25 and the SCSA has a key role to play in supporting business owners and leaders in their injury prevention efforts for this demographic.”
 Read more

 SCSA GUIDE TO OHS LEGISLATION MOBILE APP

-SCSA’s mobile Hazard Assessment Tool allows workers to easily select and enter information as they would with the paper version, without the hassle of maintaining paper documentation.
+It also allows workers to access to a digital Hazard Assessment to easily select and enter information as they would without the hassle of maintaining paper documentation.
 Hazard Assessments can be conveniently saved, downloaded, and shared electronically, with the option of revising them at a later date.
 The mobile version contains all of the required fields to comply with the requirements of the Certificate of Recognition (COR®) program – a nationally-recognized accreditation to verify companies have implemented a comprehensive health and safety program.

 Copyright 2021 SCSA.
 All Rights Reserved